tjbencomo/tjbencomo.github.io/index.md

 [Carolyn Lee's Lab](https://leelab.stanford.edu).I've spent the past two summers researching precision medicine for Glioblastoma in [Kristin Swanson's Lab](http://mathematicalneurooncology.org) at The Mayo Clinic.
-After undergraduate I plan to get an MD/PhD and become a physician-scientist.
+After undergrad I plan to get an MD/PhD and become a physician-scientist.
 Outside of science I like movies and trying new burger restaurants.